apastel/secret-santa-generator/README.md

 # secret-santa-generator
-Find out who gets who for your Secret Santa group!
+Figure out who gets who for your Secret Santa group!

+Just provide a list of names and exclusions (people they shouldn't be matched with) and the tool will generate a PDF to be given to each participant which contains the name of who they are the Secret Santa of.

 ## Setup (pip/venv)